-2.5 Attachment to vessel
+2.6.
+Attachment to vessel

 Based on experience at sea and advice from skippers, a method of attachment for bird-scaring lines to tori poles was developed.
 This ensured that in the event of a tangle with the longline the bird-scaring line broke away from the tori pole and remained attached close to where crew were deploying hooks.
-A flyer detailing this method was produced and supplied with bird-scaring lines (Figure 4).
+A flyer detailing this method was produced and supplied with bird-scaring lines (Figure 5)

-Figure 4: Extract from flyer given to skippers: Once deployed the bird-scaring (tori) line is clipped on at A. If the pre-set tension is exceeded then the line will break away from the tori pole at the tension release, and remain attached to the vessel at B. The bird-scaring line can then be clipped onto the longline using clip C and cut away from the vessel at B.
+Figure 5: Extract from flyer given to skippers: Once deployed the bird-scaring (tori) line is clipped on at A. If the pre-set tension is exceeded then the line will break away from the tori pole at the tension release, and remain attached to the vessel at B. The bird-scaring line can then be clipped onto the longline using clip C and cut away from the vessel at B.

-2.6 Modification to suit different vessels
+2.7.
+Modification to suit different vessels

 Testing and refinement of bird-scaring lines was in conjunction with skippers, during normal fishing trips.
 Suggestions for refinements and different configurations were discussed between fishing trips, providing for iterative improvement.
-One trip on a pelagic longliner was undertaken by the author to set up and refine bird-scaring line designs at sea, and to collect performance data.
-Sink rate data was collected and processed in line with previous methods (Goad et al. 2010) with time depth recorders (TDRs) placed 50 cm from the hook on pelagic longline branchlines.
+Three trips were undertaken by the author to set up and refine bird-scaring line designs at sea, and to collect performance data.
+These trips were aboard a pelagic longline vessel and two snapper vessels.
+Sink rate data was collected and processed in line with previous methods (Goad et al. 2010) with time depth recorders (TDRs) placed on demersal longlines midway between weights and 50 cm from the hook on pelagic longline branchlines.

 Bird-scaring line performance was documented by measuring the aerial extent achieved, and by recording bird behaviour in relation to the bird-scaring line as a proxy measure for bycatch mitigation effectiveness.
 Bird abundance and foraging behaviour were recorded to examine where birds were active relative to the bird-scaring line.
+For the demersal fleet, this protocol was also conducted as part of government observer trips.

-3. Results
+3. RESULTS